 Dyslexia is a learning disability in reading.
 People with dyslexia have trouble reading at a good pace and without mistakes.
 They may also have a hard time with reading comprehension, spelling, and writing.
+But these challenges aren’t a problem with intelligence.

 Snapshot: What Dyslexia Is